oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store-collected-metrics.html.md

   Collects the number of processes, grouped by their state (incl. running, blocked, sleeping, paging, stopped and zombies).

-[PostgreSQL](https://collectd.org/wiki/index.php/Plugin:PostgreSQL) - Relevant only for oVirt engine.
+[PostgreSQL](https://collectd.org/wiki/index.php/Plugin:PostgreSQL) - Applies only to oVirt engine.

   PostgreSQL database statistics: custom_deadlocks, table_states, disk_io, disk_usage.

 ## Logs collection
-oVirt logs are collected from the oVirt engine and hypervisors, by fluentd.
+fluentd collects oVirt logs from the oVirt engine and hypervisors.
 The data is then transformed, enriched and sent to the remote metrics store.

 Currently, the logs collected from the engine machine include: